Infinitude of palindromic almost-prime numbers: Paper structure

 \section{Paper structure}

 The rest of the work goes as follows.
+In Section \ref{sec: notation} we describe the notation used in the work.
+Most of it is typical in the literature, but we also introduce notation that is particular to us.
 In Section \ref{sec: preparatory lemmas} we compile several technical tools needed in the following two sections.
 In Section \ref{sec: exp sums} we discuss the current (but limited) state of knowledge on exponential sums over palindromes, as well as slightly add to the literature via Proposition \ref{prop: product bound for modulus p} and Corollary \ref{cor: bound using product of Bourgain sequence} there.
-These are applications of Bourgain's bound in \cite{Bourg}.
 In Section \ref{sec: moments} we prove Proposition \ref{prop:2K-th moment2} giving an upper bound for moments of $\Phi_N$.
 In Section \ref{sec: average bound} we prove Proposition \ref{prop: average bound} bounding an average of $\Phi_N$.
 In Section \ref{sec: equi estimate} we prove Theorem \ref{thm: equidistribution} giving average equidistribution estimates for palindromes in residue classes.
+In Section \ref{sec: square} we prove Proposition \ref{prop: square equidistribution} giving equidistribution estimates for square moduli.
 We then conclude the work in Section \ref{sec: final proof} with a proof of Theorem \ref{thm: at most 6 primes}.